 Commercial electricians perform various tasks to upkeep the building like maintenance, repair, installation, and inspection.
 These are any structures not typically utilized in a residential setting.
 Their work scope is usually more considerable compared to the homes where residential electricians work.
-A huge apartment building, which one may consider as commercial rather than residential, is an exception.
+A huge apartment building like these apartments for rent in Macon, which one may consider as commercial rather than residential, is an exception.

 These electricians’ responsibilities include the following: